protecode-sc/helm-chart/README.md

 #### External memcached
 BDBA uses memcached for certain locks and caches.
 Usage of external memcached is supported.
 It also works with memcached-as-a-service offerings such as Amazon ElastiCache.
-Memcached instance can be very lightweight.
+The memcached instance can be very lightweight.

 The configuration values are: